Chamanna Cluozza hut trail

 Description

-Emergency call:
+Emergency numbers:

-144 Emergency call, first aid
+144 emergency, first aid

-1414 Mountain rescue REGA
+1414 mountain rescue REGA

-112 International emergency call
+112 international emergency number

 Directions